ibm-cloud-docs/cloud-activity-tracker/how-to/configuring_retention_policy.md

 # Configuring the events retention policy
 {: #configuring_retention_policy}

-Use the command **bx at option** to view and configure the retention policy that defines the maximum number of days that events are kept in {{site.data.keyword.cloudaccesstrailshort}}.
+Use the command **ibmcloud at option** to view and configure the retention policy that defines the maximum number of days that events are kept in {{site.data.keyword.cloudaccesstrailshort}}.
 By default, the retention policy is disabled, and events are kept indefinitely.
 After the retention period has expired, events are deleted automatically.
 {:shortdesc}

 You can set the same retention policy for all spaces in the account or you can customize the retention period for a space.